Optimal Inference of the Mean Outcome under Optimal Treatment Regime

 In Scenarios (A) and (B), we apply nonparametric maximum likelihood estimators to estimate the propensity score $\pi$ and the conditional mean function $h$.
 In Scenarios (C)-(E), we apply the cubic spline to estimate $\pi$ and $h$, and use the same truncation on the estimation of $\pi$ as that in \cite{shi2020breaking} (with the lower bound of 0.05 and upper bound 0.95).
 In this simulation, we let $C=0.05$ for the tuning selection in Algorithm \ref{alg2} and subsample size $K_0=5$ in subbaging.
 The resampling times $B$ for all the methods are 1000, and the observed results including Empirical Coverage Probability (ECP) and Average Length of confidence intervals (AL) are aggregated over 500 Monte Carlo samples.

-From Table \ref{Single-sim}, we see that the proposed method aims for the nominal coverage probability; i.e. 95\%, well in both regular, Scenarios (B) and (D), and nonregular cases, Scenarios (A), (C) and (E), which is in accordance with the asymptotic theory in Theorem \ref{ef-opt}.
-The results in Table \ref{Single-sim} demonstrates that in all the scenarios regardless of whether it is regular or not, the proposed method has shortest confidence interval among all the competing methods.
-In particular, in the nonregular cases, Scenarios (A), (C) and (E), the efficiency gain of the proposed method over the current state-of-the-art method, subbagging, is significant with about 10\%-25\% reduction of average length from the proposed method over that from subbaging, which is well expected from the efficiency optimality in Theorem \ref{opt-ralu}.
+From Table \ref{Single-sim}, we see that the proposed method achieves the nominal coverage probability; i.e., 95\%, well in both regular, Scenarios (B) and (D), and nonregular cases, Scenarios (A), (C) and (E), which is in accordance with the asymptotic theory in Theorem \ref{ef-opt}.
+The results in Table \ref{Single-sim} demonstrate that in all the scenarios regardless of whether it is regular or not, the proposed method has shortest confidence interval among all the competing methods.
+In particular, in the nonregular cases, Scenarios (A), (C) and (E), the efficiency gain of the proposed method over the current state-of-the-art method, subbagging, is significant with about 10\%-25\% reduction of average length from the proposed method over that from subbaging, which is consistent with the efficiency optimality in Theorem \ref{opt-ralu}.

-We also conduct additional simulations to demonstrate (1) the robustness w.r.t. the constant $C$ in Algorithm \ref{alg2}; (2) the robustness w.r.t. the number of the split in the proposed method and (3) the computational benefit of the proposed method in Section A.11 of the supplementary material.
-Simulation results demonstrating the merit of the proposed method in multiple time point cases are also included in Section B.4 of the supplementary material.
+We also conduct additional simulations to demonstrate (1) the robustness w.r.t. the constant $C$ in Algorithm \ref{alg2}; (2) the robustness w.r.t. the number of the split in the proposed method and (3) the computational benefit of the proposed method in Section A.11, and {(4) the robustness of the proposed method w.r.t. sample size under heteroscedasticity and more challenging settings, e.g., $\alpha<1$ and multi-dimensional covariates, in Section A.12 of the supplementary material}.
+Simulation results demonstrating the merit of the proposed method in multiple time point cases are also included in Section B.4 and Section D of the supplementary material.